swiftlang/swift/docs/ASTCacheSerializationFormat.md

 to serialize the `CaseLabelItem` array (patterns + guard exprs) in the body block record.

-**ErasureExpr type resolution (worked around):** `ErasureExpr::create` needs a valid existential type.
+**ErasureExpr type resolution (NOT validated — workaround):**
+`ErasureExpr::create` needs a valid existential type.
 In the unit test context (no `ResolveType` callback), the type is null.
-Fixed by falling back to `ErrorExpr` when `ty` is null or not existential.
-In production, `ResolveType` is set and returns the correct type.
+The deserializer falls back to `ErrorExpr` when `ty` is null or not existential.
+In production, `ResolveType` is set and should return the correct type, but this is unverified — the unit test passes but only confirms the record was written and something came back.
+It does NOT validate that the deserialized `ErasureExpr` matches the original (it gets `ErrorExpr`, not `ErasureExpr`).
+The proper fix is to set up `ResolveType` in the test fixture so the test actually exercises the ErasureExpr deserialization path.

    - Common diff patterns: missing source ranges on body exprs/stmts, `ErrorExpr` where original has a typed expr, missing `body` field on